Updated By: Molly Quinn

 Nestlé ran a programmatic branding campaign and saw strong results from their efforts.
 According to Google success stories, Nestlé had the goal to maximize the sale of coffee machines.
 They optimized based on viewability of ads and brand safety (made possible with Doubleclicks reporting capabilities).
 They also wanted to reach a brand new audience.
 Their results showed 91% of their ads delivered to new visitors, 7x improved brand safety and saw 21 points more viewable impressions than the IAB standards.

 With technology ever-evolving, marketers can now improve the quality of their campaign in real-time.
-This is the big draw to programmatic.
+This is the big draw to programmatic advertising.
 Due to real-time bidding (RTB), advertisers pay for the consumers they want to reach rather than hoping to reach them, giving you complete control over your campaign.

 Think with paid search, a news article comes out that Beyonce just released her new album (yes, I know.
 She already did this) and you are a local music store selling cd’s… you might want to capitalize on that opportunity.
 You may start by increasing bids on related terms to beat the competition or by adjusting ad copy to focus on the trending news to be more relevant.
 With programmatic, you have the same control.
 You can increase rotation more heavily on relevant banner ads, adjust CPM bids to blast more impressions, and hand pick the site placements in which you want to run on during the buzz ultimately creating more awareness of your music store leading to more sales.